melezhik/outthentic-dsl/README.md

     +--------+---------------------------------------+

-Use text blocks if you want multiline checks.
+Use text blocks if you want to _represent_ multiline checks.

 ## Multilines in perl expressions, validators and generators

-However when writing Perl expressions, validators or generators one could use multilines strings.
+Perl expressions, validators and generators could contain multilines expressions

+There are two ways to write multiline expressions:

+* using ` delimeters to split multiline string to many chunks

+* using HERE documents expressions

+### \ delimiters

 \`\' delimiters breaks a single line text on a multi lines.